complight/ChromaCorrect/README.md

 You can use images from  **Dataset** for your experiments.

-Dataset : Images are selected from combination of [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) and [CLL](https://complightlab.com/) datasets.
+Images are selected from combination of [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) and [CLL](https://complightlab.com/) datasets.

 ## Importing Display Backlight Data